-Bones excavated in Magdeburg Cathedral in 2008 are those of Saxon Princess Eadgyth who died in AD 946, experts at the University of Bristol confirmed today.
+Bones excavated in Magdeburg Cathedral in 2008 are those of Saxon Princess Eadgyth who died in AD 946, scientists from the Department of Archaeology confirmed today.
 The crucial scientific evidence came from the teeth preserved in the upper jaw.
 The bones are the oldest surviving remains of an English royal burial.

 Eadgyth was the granddaughter of Alfred the Great and the half sister of Athelstan, the first acknowledged King of England.
 She was sent to marry Otto, the king of Saxony in AD 929, and bore him at least two children, before her death at around the age of 36.